donatocardoso/express-swagger-delta/README.md

 ## Usage

-To start using the library, it is necessary to create a base configuration file, following the following structure:
+To start using the library, it is necessary to create a base configuration file, following the structure:

 **Note:** Follows the same structure pattern as the [swagger.js documentation](https://swagger.io/docs/specification/basic-structure/) (openapi: 3.0.0).